Shopping For Best Mortgage Rates California On Home Loans

 - The maximum lock period to lock mortgage rates is 30 days

-- Short term pricing and locking of mortgage rates are of no use to the mortgage loan borrower unless the closing will be done within that short term period
+- Short term pricing and locking of mortgage rates are of no use to the borrower unless the closing will be done within that short term period

 Short Term Mortgage Rate Lock